 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-Our airline holdings generated the portfolio's largest gains, followed by commercial services and supplies stocks and the electronic equipment and instruments industry.
-Road and rail, software, and automobiles were our weakest performers.
-Current areas of focus include component suppliers, commercial aerospace, and industrial technology designed to improve productivity.
+Our road and rail and airline holdings generated the portfolio's largest gains as trade and travel increase with an improving economy.
+Utilities also performed well due to a search for yield in a low interest rate environment.
+Aerospace and defense declined slightly amid a lull in aircraft manufacturing.
 From a geographic perspective, North America accounted for 55% of our portfolio at the end of the period and is the fund's largest overweight versus its benchmark due to the region's relatively strong growth prospects.
-Europe is our next-largest regional allocation, followed by Japan and smaller positions in the Pacific ex-Japan and Latin America.
+Europe is our next largest regional allocation, followed by Japan and smaller positions in the Pacific ex-Japan and Latin America.

 The U.S. economy should continue to grow modestly in 2014, supported by broadly accommodative monetary policy, solid corporate fundamentals, improvements in the housing and labor markets, and decent consumer spending.
 Although it still has a long way to go, Europe appears to be on the road to recovery.
 Japan's economy has improved in the wake of monetary and fiscal stimulus, although it is too early to tell whether initial attempts at key structural reforms will bear fruit.
 Current valuations for emerging markets equities offer a number of opportunities, but we are starting to see considerable disparity in the strength of various emerging economies and markets.
 As a result, investors must be more selective in evaluating the opportunities.